connorjbarry/tic-tac-toe-rust/README.md

 ## How to run test suite

-To run the tests, run the following command:
+To run the test suite, run the following command:

 ```bash